Saint Christopher

 Still carried today, calendar or not

 That legend made Christopher patron saint of travelers, a role reflected even now in the St. Christopher medals and car ornaments many people still carry, often without knowing the full story behind them.
 In the 1969 post-Vatican II revision of the Church's universal liturgical calendar, he was formally removed from that official list — a decision that reflected uncertainty about the historical details of his life, not a rejection of his sainthood.
 He remains venerated today, which is exactly why the medals never disappeared: a saint's popular devotion doesn't require a place on a calendar to keep traveling with the people who trust him.
+His feast day, kept by those who still observe it, falls on July 25, and the custom of looking at a Saint Christopher image before setting out on a journey — a folk practice holding that no one who does so will die that day without warning — has persisted in Catholic culture for centuries, outlasting even the saint's own removal from the official Church calendar.

 Trivia